Anger doesn’t solve anything. It builds nothing, but it can destroy everything.

 • You turn to drugs or alcohol to cope with feeling anger

-Anger can be caused by both external and internal events.
+Both external and internal events can cause anger.
 You could be angry at a specific person (Such as a co-worker or supervisor) or event (a traffic jam, a cancelled flight), or your anger could be caused by worrying or brooding about your personal problems.
 Memories of traumatic or enraging events can also trigger angry feelings.

-Anger allow us to fight and to defend ourselves when we are attacked.
-A certain amount of anger, therefore, is necessary to our survival.
+Anger allows us to fight and defend ourselves when we are attacked.
+A certain amount of anger, therefore, is necessary for our survival.
 On the other hand, we can’t physically lash out at every person or object that irritates or annoys us.
 Expressing your angry feelings in an assertive—not aggressive—manner is the healthiest way to express anger.
-To do this, you have to learn how to make clear what your needs are, and how to get them met, without hurting others.
+To do this, you have to learn how to make clear what your needs are and how to get them met without hurting others.

 Anger can also be suppressed – turned inward on yourself.
 The danger in this type of response is that if it isn’t allowed outward expression, your anger can turn inward—on yourself.
 Anger turned inward may cause hypertension, high blood pressure, or depression.

 Unexpressed anger can create other problems.
-People who are constantly putting others down, criticizing everything, and making cynical comments haven’t learned how to constructively express their anger.
+People who are constantly putting others down, criticizing everything, and making cynical comments haven’t learned how to express their anger constructively.
 Not surprisingly, they aren’t likely to have many successful relationships.

 Common misconceptions about anger

 Anger is not controllable.
-It’s true that feelings of anger are natural and beyond our control.
+Feelings of anger are indeed natural and beyond our control.
 However, how we respond is entirely up to us.
 We learn how to respond to the anger we feel.
-If we habitually respond quickly and heatedly, it’s a matter of relearning how to stop and think in order to make more rational choices.
+If we habitually respond quickly and heatedly, it’s a matter of relearning how to stop and think to make more rational choices.

 Anger is only a problem when it’s openly expressed.
 Expressing anger does not have to be a problem.
-Anger can be expressed assertively in a very healthy and respectful way.
+You can express anger assertively in a very healthy and respectful way.
 It’s when a reaction is aggressive and beyond what a situation warrants that problems arise.